Shayype White Paper

 he/she needed to.

-become adept at taking over victims’ phones using “SIM swapping” and are
+the fact that hackers had become adept at taking over victims’ phones using

-equally clever at diverting emails to themselves.
-Yet despite this, many
+“SIM swapping” and are equally clever at diverting emails to themselves.
+Yet

-two-factor (see SIM swap scam - Wikipedia
+alternative to true two-factor (see SIM swap scam - Wikipedia

 and Ten